 Leaching of residual copper from the Murrawombie heap leach continues today.
 Approximately 400 tonne per year of copper is extracted from the leach solution as a copper cement by reaction with scrap iron.

 Exploration by the Straits Resources and Nord Joint Venture resulted in the discovery of the Tritton deposit in 1995 as part of an exploration program focused on the historical Budgerygar and Bonnie Dundee copper gold mines.
-Geophysical techniques were successful in identifying the buried Tritton deposit 800m to the south of these historical workings.
+Geophysical techniques were successful in identifying the buried Tritton deposit 800 metres to the south of these historical workings.
 Tritton Resources Limited was formed to develop the Tritton deposit.
-It was for a time listed as an independent company on the Australian stock exchange, before being privatised as a subsidiary of Straits Resources.
+It was for a time listed as an independent company on the Australian stock exchange, before being privatised as a subsidiary of Straits Resources (now Aeris).